-The responsibility for ensuring effective staff:pupil ratios for educational visits lies with the headteacher.
+The responsibility for ensuring effective staff:pupil ratios for educational visits is coordinated by the Educational Visits Coordinator, however overarching responsibility lies with the Headteacher.
 Bradford LA recommendations (taken from the Outdoor Education Advisor's National Panel) on school visits and outdoor activities) can be used as a guide.
 However, levels of supervision should be decided for each visit through the risk assessment process according to all the circumstances involved - SEN, activities involved, behavioural needs - and it is therefore not possible to set down definitive staff/student ratios for a particular age group or activity.